Like paint and wallpaper do for a room, fonts and colors set the tone for your site and help make great first impression.

 - What's its theme?

-Once you’ve got a feel for the tone and texture of your site, Squarespace puts the Adobe and Google Fonts libraries at your fingertips, so you can easily find a font to match your unique style.
+After you’ve got a feel for the tone and texture of your site, Squarespace puts the Adobe and Google Fonts libraries at your fingertips, so you can easily find a font to match your unique style.

 For help setting fonts, visit Changing fonts.